 When things feel uncertain, you can take comfort in knowing your house is your safe retreat.
-You’re possibly spending lots more time there now.
+You’re possibly spending more time there now.
 As a result, your indoor air quality is now more important than ever.

-Did you realize we can add indoor air quality products in your house that deliver hospital-grade filtration?
+Did you realize we can install indoor air quality products in your house that deliver hospital-grade filtration?
 These options can clear bacteria from your air, as well as allergens, odors and volatile organic compounds (VOCs).

 There’s a combination of actions you can take to improve your air quality.
-Some options include improved air filters, an air purification system or an ultraviolet (UV) germicidal light.
+Some include improved air filters, an air purification system or an ultraviolet (UV) germicidal light.